zachwhalen/creativecoding/about.md

 The Office of Disability Resources has [a website](https://academics.umw.edu/disability/), or their phone number is 540-654-1266.

+### Title IX
+University of Mary Washington faculty are committed to supporting students and upholding the University’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence.
+Under Title IX and this Policy, discrimination based upon sex or gender is prohibited.
+If you experience an incident of sex or gender-based discrimination, we encourage you to report it.
+While you may talk to me, understand that as a “Responsible Employee” of the University, I MUST report to UMW’s Title IX Coordinator what you share.
+If you wish to speak to someone confidentially, please contact the below confidential resources.
+They can connect you with support services and help you explore your options.
+You may also seek assistance from UMW’s Title IX Coordinator.
+Please visit http://diversity.umw.edu/title-ix/ to view UMW’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence and to find further information on support and resources.

 ## License

 Because this site is hosted in Github, and because it's the norm in Github to add a license to any work you share here, this syllabus and related class material is hereby licensed under with a <a href="https://creativecommons.org/licenses/by/4.0/">CC-BY</a> Creative Commons "Attribution" license.